Academic Policies and Regulations

 Changes in schedule following registration day should be initiated in the Office of Records and Registration and require approval of the faculty members involved and the student's advisor.
 Students continue in each course for which they are registered until formal approval for a change is granted.

 Courses may be added to students' programs during the first five days of the semester.
 Students obtain the signature of the course instructor and the faculty advisor on the Add/Drop form, available from the Office of Records and Registration.
 After the first five days, courses may be added only with the special approval of the Academic Standards Committee.

-Courses may be dropped from student's schedules without leaving a record on the official transcript until the ninth day of the semester.
+Courses may be dropped from students' schedules without leaving a record on the official transcript until the ninth day of the semester.
 Students obtain the signature of the course instructor and the faculty advisor on the Add/Drop form, available from the Office of Records and Registration.

 Withdrawing from Courses

-After the ninth day of the semester, students have until the week after midterm to withdraw from a course, using a form available in the Office of Records and Registration.
+After the tenth day of the semester, students have until the week after midterm to withdraw from a course, using a form available in the Office of Records and Registration.
 The student must obtain the signature of the course instructor and the faculty advisor on the form.